Eossu/nx-eossu/README.md

 give any specific back end.
 Only the Frontend part of it.

 This can be used to generete certain rule based tasks or other solutions where theses capabilities are needed.

+## UI

+### Timeline

+This is a ui component with diffrent directives to handle how the look are setup.
+This component has the possibility to be themed based on `angular material` theme.